Anhalt University of Applied Sciences

 The Anhalt University of Applied Sciences is a vocational university with locations in Bernburg (Saale), Dessau-Roßlau and Köthen, Germany.
-Established in 1991 during the post-reunification reorganisation of regional higher-education institutions, it now enrols roughly 7,000–8,000 students, including a substantial international cohort.
-Academic programmes are distributed across the campuses: engineering and informatics are centred in Köthen, business and life sciences in Bernburg, and architecture, design and heritage-related disciplines in Dessau.

 History

 In the 19th century the Higher Technical Institute at Köthen provided engineers were educated with three years of study in electrical engineering, mechanical engineering, chemistry, metallurgy, and brick or ceramic art.

 Locations

 Technical subjects are mainly taught in Köthen.
 In addition, a part of the state Studienkolleg is located here, at which students are prepared for university study in Germany.
 There were two departments in Bernburg: Economy and Agriculture/Conservation and Ecotrophology.
 Design or architecture-related courses along with the Bauhaus art school are located in Dessau.